watchbutdonotlearn/Skyward-GPA-calculator/README.md

 ```
 yarn build
 ```
-Type errors are to be expected, as this was ported from a JavaScript project with strictness with types.
+Type errors are to be expected, as this was ported from a JavaScript project with relaxed use of types.

 The outputted extension (including `manifest.json`) will be in `dist`